 Note, that the IP address of the client comes first in the ifconfig statement followed by the server's VPN IP address!

 The last missing thing for setup is the key for the connection specified in the 'secret static.key' statement.
-In this example it is assumed, that all clients share the same encryption key.
-So all clients can just copy the same the 'static.key' file from the server in the server's /etc/openvpn directory.
+In this example, it is assumed, that all clients share the same encryption key.
+So all clients can just copy the same 'static.key' file from the server in the server's /etc/openvpn directory.

 # scp root@<server name>:/etc/openvpn/static.key .

 Last but not least the client also needs a service startup script in order to connect with the VPN server automatically after system startup and reboot.